 Products and Characters

 Tarantino’s obsession with creating his own unique cinematic world is bigger than you might think.
 He has even gone as far as creating fake brands unique to his films.
 The list of products include:

 Jack Rabbit Slim’s

-Characters: The Vega Brothers, The McGraw Family, Donowitz Family, The Koons, Bonnie, any many others.
+Characters he has used a lot: The Vega Brothers, The McGraw Family, Donowitz Family, The Koons, Bonnie, any many others.

-Actors: Michael Bacall, Zoë Bell, Laura Cayouette, Samuel L. Jackson, Harvey Keitel, James Parks, Eli Roth, Tim Roth, Christoph Waltz, Bruce Willis
+Actors he has worked with a lot: Michael Bacall, Zoë Bell, Laura Cayouette, Samuel L. Jackson, Harvey Keitel, James Parks, Eli Roth, Tim Roth, Christoph Waltz, Bruce Willis

 Tarantino’s Favourite Films